algoseekgit/algoseek-connector/docs/algoseek_connector/tutorials/datasets.rst

 DataSources and DataGroups
 --------------------------

-A :py:class:`~algoseek_connector.base.DataSource` manages the connection to a data source and enables access to data.
-It manages collections of related datasets, called data groups.
-Thinking in terms of relational databases, a database is a data group, which contains several related tables (datasets).
-The available data groups can be retrieved by using the :py:func:`~algoseek_connector.base.DataSource.list_datagroups` method:
+The :py:class:`~algoseek_connector.base.DataSource` class manages the connection to Algoseek's datasets.
+It groups collection of related datasets into data groups.
+If we think in terms of relational databases, a database is a data group, which contains several related tables (datasets).
+The available data groups can be retrieved by using the :py:func:`~algoseek_connector.base.DataSource.list_datagroups`
+method:

 .. code-block:: python